 “Having had a spiritual awakening as a result of these Steps, we tried to carry this message to alcoholics, and to practice these principles in all our affairs.”

 This step is really about helping yourself and helping others in one go.
 There is much satisfaction and sense of purpose to be gained from helping others who are struggling.
 Working with others will keep you moving forward and will help you to build lasting and meaningful relationships with others.

-The 12 steps offer an ongoing recovery programme and a fellowship of clean and sober peers to help you through all the stages of your recovery – from getting clean and sober, to getting well, to helping others.
+The 12 steps offer an ongoing recovery programme and a fellowship of clean and sober peers to help you through all the stages of your recovery – from getting clean and sober to getting well, to help others.

 The 12 steps will enable you to restore your relationships with others and restore your place in your family and in the community.
 This may mean facing those you have harmed and taking responsibility through making up for that harm.
 Through working this step you will be free to have a truly fresh start in life.